Transition Coaching · Cinq Group

 04 Success gave you a title.
 It didn't tell you who you are when the title's gone.

-05 The compartments you built to survive are now what keep you from actually living.
+05 The compartments you built to survive are now the walls keeping you from living whole.

 Shaun